selego/clarity/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 Happy coding!

+## Update

+ - To update the version of all packages: `yarn run version <version>`
+ - To build all the packages: `yarn build`
+ - To publish to NPM: go in on package and then `npm publish --access public`